Florian Barthel

 ERWIN (Student Project)

 Erwin is a single-player puzzle game with co-op components.
-The idea is to play levels that would normally only be solvable in pairs, alone with the help of a rewind mechanism.
-To do this, the player first starts a level alone and plans ahead, then rewinds time and solves the level cooperatively with his past.
-The level design makes use of familiar co-op elements, such as buttons that can be activated, portable crates, jumping plates and much more.
-In total, the game contains 16 different levels.
+The idea is to play levels that would normally only be solvable in pairs, alone with the help of a time rewind mechanism.

 itch.io